evennia/evennia/docs/1.0/_sources/Components/Exits.md.txt

 1. On the Exit object, `at_post_traverse(obj, source)` is triggered.

 If the move fails for whatever reason, the Exit will look for an Attribute `err_traverse` on itself and display this as an error message.
 If this is not found, the Exit will instead call `at_failed_traverse(obj)` on itself.

+### Creating Exits in code

+For an example of how to create Exits programatically please see [this guide](../Howtos/Beginner-Tutorial/Part1/Beginner-Tutorial-Creating-Things.md#linking-exits-and-rooms-in-code).